readthedocs/readthedocs.org/docs/user/tutorial/index.rst

 Using different Python versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To build your project with Python 3.8 instead of Python 3.10, edit the ``.readthedocs.yaml`` file and change the Python version to 3.8 like this:
+To build your project with Python 3.8 instead of the latest Python version, edit the ``.readthedocs.yaml`` file and change the Python version to 3.8 like this:

 .. code-block:: yaml
    :caption: .readthedocs.yaml